Library Assignments are shared assignments made available to anyone in a school selected from a list. To create one, follow the instructions below.

 Select the type of assignment

-- Use Stimulus-based assignments when students are expected to read (and, optionally, annotate) one or more passages and respond to a prompt.
+- Use Stimulus-based Response when students are expected to read (and, optionally, annotate) one or more passages and respond to a prompt.
 This selection has defaults set for efficiently designing these types of assignments.
 You may customize settings, including selecting instructional objectives, once you have completed the fields on the first screen.

-- WriterKey assignments give teachers the most sophisticated and flexibility to create meaningful writing assignments.
+- WriterKey assignments give teachers the most sophistication and flexibility to create meaningful writing assignments.
 Multiple drafts, writer's workshops, and assignment supports are all options that can be selected to improve the teaching and learning of writing.
 Teachers must select instructional objectives for all WriterKey assignments; these objectives define the instructional feedback options.

-Add a Description or Prompt
+Add a Description / Prompt

-Toggle the "This is a Library Assignment" switch to "Yes"
+Toggle the "This is a Library Assignment?" switch to "Yes"

 Certain settings such as the genre, rubric, selected objectives, and reflections are not changeable by other teachers who import the assignment.
 Most commonly, teachers and schools use library assignments for "benchmark" assessments and curriculum monitoring.
 Please share any feedback you have about this feature using the Contact Us link in the footer of WriterKey.